 One more area of grammar nonsense in Dellar and Walkley’s book that I’d like to cover is the dazzling array of future forms many ELT teachers try to “teach” students.

 According to Dellar and Walkley (p.62):

 The structures used to refer to the future are by no means clearly defined.

-Frankly, few native speakers notice so-called ‘mistakes’.
+Frankly, few native speakers notice so-called ‘mistakes’ related to future forms.
 For instance, look at the grammar nonsense which surrounds be going to vs the present continuous.
 Even though both of these structures can be used for planned events, grammar editors still try to pick apart the differences between them.
 Why even waste time debating the difference between Where are they going to stay when they come? and Where are they staying when they come?

-Now, let’s have a look at this post where there’s plenty of grammar nonsense on show:
+Now, let’s have a look at this post on future forms where there’s yet more plenty of grammar nonsense on show:

 Apparently, will is used for predictions.

 Teachers of English - would you really penalise a student for saying “I reckon it’s gonna snow tomorrow”?
 I don’t think you should.
 It sounds very natural to say “I reckon it’s going to snow tomorrow”.